mlafeldt/serverless-skeleton/README.md

 # Deploy the service to production
 $ make production

-# Build, test, deploy, or invoke a single function from the service (in staging)
+# Build, test, or deploy a single function from the service (in staging)
 $ make build-hello
 $ make test-hello
 $ make deploy-hello

+# Show logs of a deployed function
+$ make logs-hello

+# Invoke a deployed function
 $ serverless invoke --function hello

 # Print staging endpoint URL